evertonwalker/svelte-challenge/README.md

 npm run dev
 ```

-You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

 ## Overview

 Small thing: I was looking the challenge code, and the array which I received dind't have category to create the drodpown, so instead I implemented the filter using description.